hafkensite/usbrgb/README.md

 This project contains a small GO application that can read the messages from the browser, and send the 3 byte values to the serial interface.

 ## Browser integration
+The included firefox extension, together with the native-messaging application, allows the LED's to be set from within a web-page.